bazz80/AutomatedConceptMatching/README.md

 <h3>Threshold and Weighting</h3>

 Please ensure you have entered a threshold between 0 and 100.
 This will determine what the minimum similarity score shown to you will be.

 To determine the weighting of the name, description and relationship similarity values please enter a combination of numbers that total 100%.

+It is important that the database you enter in the config.ini file is the same database you will be using to connect to the web interface.

 <h2>Display Results of Matches</h2>